 - 16.1 Initial Appointment.
 The University will determine the starting salary of Employees newly placed into a bargaining unit position.
-Factors that may lead to placement above the bottom of the assigned salary range include relevant experience, education and special qualifications of the Employee. - 16.2 Wage Increases. - 16.2.1 As of the effective date of this Agreement, the salaries will be adjusted as described in the parties Memorandum of Understanding re Compensation dated \\\\\\, which describes adjustments to individual salaries and applies a one and three quarter percent (1.75%) increase to all salaries, following individual adjustments.
-Salary ranges as of the effective date of the Agreement are described in Appendix B. - 16.2.2 Effective January 1, 2016, all salaries will be increased by one and one-half percent (1.5%). - 16.2.3 Effective January 1, 2017, all salaries will be increased by one and one-half percent (1.5%). - 16.3 Promotion.
-The University will determine the new salary for an Employee who is promoted to a bargaining unit position with a higher salary range based on a consideration of the Employee's experience, education and special qualifications; provided any such promotion will result in a minimum salary increase of five percent (5%). - 16.4 Reassignment.
+Factors that may lead to placement above the bottom of the assigned salary range include relevant experience, education and special qualifications of the Employee. - 16.2 Wage Increases. - 16.2.1 Effective January 1, 2018, all bargaining unit employees will receive a two percent (2%) increase in their base salary. - 16.2.2 Effective July 1, 2018, all bargaining unit employees will receive a two percent (2%) increase in their base salary. - 16.2.3 Effective January 1, 2019, all bargaining unit employees will receive a three percent (3%) increase in their base salary. - 16.2.4 Effective July 1, 2019, all bargaining unit employees will receive a one percent (1%) increase in their base salary. - Promotion.
+For the purposes of this agreement, the definition of Promotion is agreed to as follows: When a current bargaining unit employee accepts a position in a higher salary range.
+Employees may not be promoted through the reevaluation process detailed in Article 16.5.
+A position in the same salary range is considered a lateral move and not a promotion. - The University will determine the new salary for an Employee who is promoted to a bargaining unit position with a higher salary range based on a consideration of the Employee's experience, education and special qualifications; provided any such promotion will result in a minimum salary increase of six percent (6%). - 16.4 Reassignment.
 Employees who are reassigned to a position with a higher salary range may receive a salary increase, if appropriate, but will not in any event be paid less than the bottom of the higher range.
 Employees who are reassigned to a position with a lower salary range will not suffer a reduction in pay unless the Employee's current salary exceeds the range of the new position, in which case the Employee will be placed at the top of the lower range. - 16.5 Reevaluation of Existing Positions.
 The University may adjust the salary of an Employee as a result of a position reevaluation.
-Reevaluations may be requested by Employees or supervisors; provided that Employees will be limited to one (1) request in any twelve (12)
+Reevaluations may be requested by Employees or supervisors; provided that Employees will be limited to one (1) request in any twelve (12) month period, and only after the employee has been employed in their current position for at least six (6) months.

-month period.
 Employees may initiate a reevaluation by submitting a written request to the Human Resources Manager.
+A recommendation by Human Resources will be made to the appropriate authority within sixty (60) days after submission by the employee and supervisor.
+Reevaluations that exceed sixty (60) days will be referred to the Labor Relations Manager.